GASTROPODIDAE, {REMANE, 1933) (family)

 and Filinia longisecta (Snell, 1998), while the

-presence of Asplanchna could be responsible
+presence of Asplanchna could be responsible for the

-development of spines in these genera i
+development of spines in these genera if present together.

 Planktonic.